emmercm/www/src/blog/_effective-how-to-template.md

 We have other how-to guides that are linked to by multiple incident runbooks:

 - How to delete old logs when a host is running out of disk space
+- How to move a service/job between regions or availability zones (in case one is degraded)

 ## A cloneable how-to guide template